Vertigo Treatment Prospect

 - Examining the mobility and stability of the cervical spine.

-- Checking balance and stability.
+- Reviewing balance control and movement stability.

 Helping the vestibular system adjust to movement to decrease sensitivity.